Flag of Western Province

 The flag of Western Province, was adopted for the Western Province of Sri Lanka in 1987.

 Symbolism

 The flag of the Western Province has concentric rectangles.
 The outer rectangle is green with the next one being white.
-It has decorative green and yellow leaves and in the corners are four arrows separating each side.
+It has decorative green and yellow leaves and in the corners are four petalled flowers separating each side.
 In the dark red central rectangle, there are four Bo leaves in the corners and three white rings in the middle.
-Within the first is a three headed golden snake; in the central one is a golden lion with sword; and in the last one is a golden bird or cock with a sword.
+Within the first is a three headed golden snake; in the central one is a golden lion with whip sword; and in the last one is a golden bird or cock with a snake.